 Need materials for clinical trials, scaled production, or cGMP manufacturing?
 NanoComposix oﬀers a wide range of manufacturing services including nanoparticle development, fabrication, and ﬁnal formulation.

-We offer contract research (CRO), contract development, and manufacturing (CDMO, CMO) services for a broad range of nanomaterials with GMP and ISO13485 compliance.
+We offer contract research (CRO), contract development, and manufacturing (CDMO, CMO) services for a broad range of nanomaterials for use in drugs and medical devices.

 Why partner with nanoComposix?